alexander-waite/IS211_Final/README.md

-TODO:
+About:
+-

-About: A database program to keep track of parts.
+A database program to keep track of parts.
 It will allow the user to:

-- Log into database (Username = admin, password = password)
+- Log into database through root menu (Username = root, password = abc123)
+- Log into database as standard user (username = bob technician, password abc123)
-- Add Parts to inventory
+- Add Parts to inventory via one by one or use of csv file
-- Remove Parts from inventory
-- Add / Remove Part quantities to inventory
+- Add users to program
-- Audit Inventory between time period

-Todo:

-1. Design Database
-2. Design Webpage
-3. Code Program
+- add, edit and close Work-orders

+____

+Notes:
+-

+Locations:
+- A15-02 and B12-09